Travel Trailers and Solar on the Side

 Because most solar-ready trailers wire specifically for Zamp, it’s easy to use their solar equipment.
 However, it isn’t necessarily the cheapest route.
 Many individuals have found ways to use different solar equipment.
 Installing other solar equipment takes a little more work and time, but it can also save money.

 If installing solar isn’t in the stars, using a solar-powered generator also works.
 Goal Zero sells solar-powered generators as battery backup.
-Since a charge controller and inverter come included, electronics can plug into it; nothing extra required.
+Since a charge controller and inverter come included, electronics can plug into it; nothing extra is required.

 Difference Between RV and Residential Solar